Get smart about antibiotics: When are antibiotics right for you?

 Learning more

 For questions about antibiotics and Antibiotics Awareness, talk to your primary care provider or urgent care provider during your next visit.
-You can also learn more on the Center for Disease Control and Prevention website.
+You can also learn more on the Centers for Disease Control and Prevention website.